-- Begin learning about sexuality as soon as they are born and will continue to learn throughout their lives. - Learn about sexuality through their interactions with the total environment. - Learn from how people touch them, talk with them and expect them to behave as male or female. - Learn early attitudes and values about sexuality that affect future feelings and behaviors. - Are naturally curious about how their bodies look and work, about how male and female bodies differ, and about where babies come from. - Trust and communicate with adults who are open and honest with them. - Have the right to decide who touches them.
+- Begin learning about sexuality as soon as they are born and will continue to learn throughout their lives. - Learn about sexuality through their interactions with the total environment. - Learn from how people touch them, talk with them and expect them to behave. - Learn early attitudes and values about sexuality that affect future feelings and behaviors. - Are naturally curious about how their bodies look and work, about how bodies differ, and about where babies come from. - Trust and communicate with adults who are open and honest with them. - · Have the right to decide who touches them.

-WE BELIEVE THAT PARENTS are their children's most important teachers.
+WE BELIEVE THAT FAMILIES are their children's most important teachers.

-WE BELIEVE THAT EARLY CHILDHOOD STAFF can be a positive influence in children's learning about sexuality, assisting parents in their role as their child's most important caregiver and teacher.
+WE BELIEVE THAT EARLY CHILDHOOD STAFF can be a positive influence in children's learning about sexuality, assisting families in their role as their child's most important caregiver and teacher.